 § 15475.2.
 Restriction on Use of Funds.

-(a) The group self-insurer, its trustees, group members, Group Administrator, claims administrator, or other agents or vendors of the group self-insurer shall not utilize funds collected from group members or from other parties conducting business with the group self-insurer, and/or funds earned by the group through investments for any purpose not directly related to the payment of claims, the payment of fees related to funding the group, including the posting of a security deposit, penalties, excess insurance premiums, or for any other reasonable obligations or costs of operation of the group self-insurer as determined and authorized by the Board, including the refunding of surplus funds authorized pursuant to Section 15477.
+(a) The group self-insurer, its trustees, group members, Group Administrator, claims administrator, or other agents or vendors of the group self-insurer shall not utilize funds collected from group members or from other parties conducting business with the group self-insurer, and/or funds earned by the group self-insurer through investments for any purpose not directly related to the payment of claims, the payment of fees related to funding the group, including the posting of a security deposit, penalties, excess insurance premiums, or for any other reasonable obligations or costs of operation of the group self-insurer as determined and authorized by the Board, including the refunding of surplus funds authorized pursuant to Section 15477.

 (b) The group self-insurer shall not lend any money to any trustee, core member or affiliate member of the private group self-insurer, or to the Group Administrator, the claims administrator, and/or any other agent, vendor, or service provider.
 The group self-insurer shall not lend or issue any debt instruments incur other encumbrances or obligations, or extend credit to any group member for the payment of contributions or assessments.
 Notwithstanding this section, the group self-insurer may: